 Top autumn walks

 It's that time of year when the Dear Green Place changes into a glow of autumn colours.
-From canal side strolls to exploring country parks, check out our pick of five of the best city walks at this glorious time of year.
+Check out our pick of five of the best city walks at this glorious time of year.

 1. A city walk with a view